-For oscillation between entangled states, the total phases $\Phi_{to1}=arg(\langle\psi_2(0)|\psi_1(\tau)\rangle)$ and $\Phi_{to2}=arg(\langle\psi_4(0)|\psi_3(\tau)\rangle)$ for $\alpha=\pi/4$ and $\beta=0$ are
+For oscillation between entangled states, the~total phases $\Phi_{to1}=arg(\langle\psi_2(0)|\psi_1(\tau)\rangle)$ and $\Phi_{to2}=arg(\langle\psi_4(0)|\psi_3(\tau)\rangle)$, for~$\alpha=\pi/4$ and $\beta=0$, are

-The other phases containing a $\tau$-independent part during oscillation, $-\Phi_{do1}=\int_0^\tau\langle\psi_2(t)|i\partial_t|\psi_1(t)\rangle dt$ and $-\Phi_{do2}=\int_0^\tau\langle\psi_4(t)|i\partial_t|\psi_3(t)\rangle dt$, are given by
+The other phases, containing a $\tau$-independent part during oscillation, $-\Phi_{do1}=\int_0^\tau\langle\psi_2(t)|i\partial_t|\psi_1(t)\rangle dt$ and $-\Phi_{do2}=\int_0^\tau\langle\psi_4(t)|i\partial_t|\psi_3(t)\rangle dt$, are given by

-For varying mixing parameters also, the terms appearing outside the integral in all $\Phi_d$-s will always contribute to the respective phases.
+For varying mixing parameters, the~terms appearing outside the integral in all $\Phi_d$-s will also always contribute to the respective phases.
 Note interestingly that

-Like the cases in previous section, as neutrino mass does not expect to vary with time, the phases associated with $\phi$ do not contribute generally.
+Like the cases in previous section, as~neutrino mass is not expected to vary with time, the phases associated with $\phi$ do not contribute~generally.

-\section{Variation of mixing angles with gravitational field}
+\section{Variation of Mixing Angles with Gravitational~Field}

-The phases independent of $\tau$ are associated with mixing angles and phases of neutrinos, e.g. $\theta_1, \theta_2, \alpha$ (also $\theta$) and $\phi_1, \phi_2, \beta$ (also $\phi$).
-Therefore, depending on the values of $\theta$-s, which are determined by gravitational field and the physical nature of spacetime geometry, the $\tau$-independent parts of phases vary.
+The phases independent of $\tau$ are associated with mixing angles and phases of neutrinos, e.g., $\theta_1, \theta_2, \alpha$ (also $\theta$) and $\phi_1, \phi_2, \beta$ (also $\phi$).
+Therefore, depending on $\theta$-s, which are determined by gravitational field and the physical nature of spacetime geometry, the $\tau$-independent parts of phases vary.
 In the absence of gravitational field and in the presence of lepton number violating interaction and hence Majorana mass, neutrino and antineutrino mix with $\theta=\pi/4$.
-Figure \ref{figth} shows that how the mixing angle of the basic neutrino-antineutrino states changes with gravitational coupling, which furthermore controls the geometric Berry like phases associated with $\Phi_{t1,2}-\Phi_{d1,2}$ given in \S IV.A,B. While a stronger gravity effect kills oscillation, it still leads to a nonzero geometric phase.
+Figure~\ref{figth} shows that how the mixing angle of the basic neutrino-antineutrino states changes with gravitational coupling, which~furthermore controls the geometric Berry-like phases associated with $\Phi_{t1,2}-\Phi_{d1,2}$ given in Sections \ref{sec.4.1} and \ref{sec.4.2}.
+While a stronger gravity effect kills oscillation, it still leads to a non-zero geometric~phase.